 Bradford Rugby Club played its first game on 29th March against a scratch team selected by the Yorkshire Rugby Union secretary, RF Oates in which the home side succumbed to a 8-24 defeat.

 The new Bradford club drew upon the nucleus of the former Horton RUFC albeit whose membership had been depleted in the war.
 The star player was Eddie Myers, a Bradford man who had previously played for Headingley and who won the first of 18 England caps as a Bradford player in 1920.
 The launch of Bradford RUFC in 1919 encouraged interest in Rugby Union and it is no coincidence that another longstanding club in the district, Bradford Salem RUFC was formed shortly afterwards in 1924.
-Bingley RUFC was similarly revived in 1922.
+The current Keighley rugby union club dates from 1920 and Bingley RUFC was similarly revived in 1922.

 In 1923 Bradford RUFC emulated Bradford FC’s achievement in 1884 by winning the Yorkshire Challenge Cup, admittedly by then not as competitively contested.
 Between 1923-25 Bradford set a new record by winning the cup in three successive seasons (photograph below of the 1925 final at Ilkley) and it was reported that its games often attracted five figure attendances.
 New Zealand sides returned in 1924, 1926 and 1935.